 We’re really interested in furthering our relationship with the crypto community.
-Our first step has been getting bitcoin and dogecoin wallets set up since Bitcoin to Paypal has proved a little tricky for us in the past.
-Then allowing bitcoin donations through our crowdfunding page.
+Our first step has been getting bitcoin and dogecoin wallets set up, then allowing bitcoin donations through our crowdfunding page.

 Down the line, there are areas beyond simple online transactions where the crypto community can help.
 For example, our long-term plan is to allow people to use loomio without a centralised database -users would have the option of being responsible for their own data and host it where the individual could have complete control over it.
 This functionality is currently only available at a group-level for groups who set up their own loomio installation.
 Its possible that a decentralised architecture could be built on top of crytpo network like what Ethereum plans to offer.
 In addition, we’d like to explore other features like crytpographically secure anonymization and identification, issuing cooperative shares etc. There are all kinds of possibilities.
-Our friends AgoraVoting have made some great strides here and I recommend checking out this article at Bitcoin Magazine to get a low-down of the possibilities of integrating online voting with the Best VPN and crypto-technologies.
+Our friends AgoraVoting have made some great strides here and I recommend checking out this article at Bitcoin Magazine.